openlawteam/whitney-mccoy-openlaw/README.md

 # whitney-mccoy-openlaw

 To start from the terminal and run on http://localhost:3000:
+1.  make sure you are in the "mccoy-revisions" branch to make changes.
-1. "cd client"
+2. "cd client"
-2. "npm run start"
+3. "npm run start"

-Todo:
+# Todo:

 - on LandingPage - paginate so 50 tokens can be viewed easily.

 - Header on LandingPage can be occasionally be slow to load.